 Below, please find a list of frequently asked questions regarding grantseeking at Valparaiso University.
 Click on any question or simply scroll down to review the entire list of questions.

-What is the role of the Office of Sponsored and Undergraduate Research (OSUR)?
+What is the role of the Office of Sponsored and Student Undergraduate Research (OSSR)?

 - acting as a liaison with other offices on campus, especially the Office of Institutional Advancement;